KDE/digikam-doc/README.md

 Configuration:

-    - Container : WEBM
+    - Container : WEBM.
-    - Codec : VP8
+    - Codec : VP8.
-    - Bitrate: 5000 kbit/s
+    - Bitrate: 5000 kbit/s.
+    - Record cursor.

 Do not use space and capitalized characters in file name.

-WEBP files must be hosted in **video/** sub-folders from each documentation section.
+WEBP files must be hosted in **videos/** sub-folders from each documentation section.

 ### Translations